aleshaleksey/fansys23/08-spell-list.md

 **Special**: The caster is not damaged by the flames caused by this spell.

-**Upcast**: For every extra MP dice, increase the radius by 5ft or increase the damage by 1d8.
+**Upcast**: For every extra MP dice above 2, increase the radius by 5ft or increase the damage by 1d8.

 ___
 ### Natural Xenophonia